odino/odino.github.com/source/_posts/2017-06-11-http-cache-101-scaling-the-web.markdown

-protocol), hit the origin server (which could do better without the additional load) and come back to the client. *No bueno*: if we can avoid all of that we, first of all, take a huge burden off our servers and, second, make the web faster, as clients don't need to hit your server to get the information they need.
+protocol), hit the origin server (which could do better without the additional load) and come back to the client. *No bueno*: if we can avoid all of that we, first of all, take a huge burden off our servers and, second, make the web faster, as clients don't need to travel through the network to get the information they need.

-A side effect of HTTP caching is the fact that it makes the web inconsistent: a resource might have changed and, by serving a cached, stale version of it we don't feed the clients the latest version of it: this is, generally, an acceptable compromise we, as developers, make in order to scale better.
-In addition, these inconsistencies can be avoided by tweaking the *cacheability* of our responses, and we will look at how to do that in the next paragraph.
+A side effect of HTTP caching is the fact that it makes the web inconsistent: a resource might have changed and, by serving a cached, stale version of it we don't feed the clients the latest version: this is, generally, an acceptable compromise we, as developers, make in order to scale better.
+In addition, these inconsistencies can be avoided by tweaking the *cacheability* of our responses, and we will look at how to do that in the next paragraphs.

 In defining mechanisms to implement this kind of performance optimizations, the W3C working group split caching into 2 main variants: **expiration**, which is simpler